sor8sh/Computer-Vision/connected_components/README.md

 ## cc-2

-A program to count the number of connected components in an input image
+A program to count the number of connected components in an input image.

   - Input:<br><br>
 ![shapes](/connected_components/img/shapes.png)